cdown/tzupdate/README.md

-`tzupdate` is a simple, fully automated `/etc/localtime` update utility.
-It uses your WAN IP to geolocate you, and then link the appropriate zoneinfo file for your location.
+tzupdate is a simple, fully automated utility to set the system time based upon IP geolocation.
+It uses your IP to geolocate you, and then links the appropriate timezone file for your location (unless you pass `-p` or `--print-only`, in which case it only prints the timezone).

-# GeoNames API username

-If you know that you are going to be making a lot of requests, *please* use your own API username (you can pass the `username` argument when calling `getTimeZoneFromCoords`).